danvk/aoc2024/README.md

 Elixir ranges are inclusive on both ends: `x <- 0..w` will include `x=w`.
 This is pretty unusual!

 The Elixir docs say that charlists are rare and mostly for Erlang compatibility, so maybe I'm overusing them.

+## Day 5

+Part 1 was fiddly and annoying.
+I missed the "ignore all rules mentioning a number not in the input."
+Part 2 was a head scratcher for a moment, until I realized you could sort by the number of required predecessors.
+I guess there's no transitivity in these rules?
+This could have been harder!